rakudo-p5/v5/STATUS.md

   in any  at gen/parrot/BOOTSTRAP.nqp:1669<br />
   in sub foo at t/v5/13-op-context.v5:10<br />
   in block  at t/v5/13-op-context.v5:18<br />
-  in any  at t/v5/13-op-context.v5:1<br />
-  in any  at gen/parrot/stage2/NQPHLL.nqp:1146<br />
-  in any eval at gen/parrot/stage2/NQPHLL.nqp:1133<br />
-  in any evalfiles at gen/parrot/stage2/NQPHLL.nqp:1339<br />
-  in any command_eval at gen/parrot/stage2/NQPHLL.nqp:1276<br />
-  in any command_eval at src/Perl6/Compiler.nqp:17<br />
-  in any command_line at gen/parrot/stage2/NQPHLL.nqp:1218<br />
-  in any MAIN at gen/parrot/main.nqp:45<br />
-  in any  at gen/parrot/main.nqp:35<br />
 </td></tr>
         <tr align='center'><td align='left'>mro/isa_aliases.v5</td><td>0</td><td>13</td><td>0</td><td>0</td><td>13</td></tr>
         <tr align='center'><td align='left' rowspan='2'>cmd/mod.v5</td><td>0</td><td>13</td><td>0</td><td>0</td><td>13</td></tr>